 Ideal for beginners or those relatively new to pottery, this course introduces a range of clay forming and decorating techniques that will equip you to work independently at home.
 A range of hand building approaches, wheel throwing, slip trailing and press moulding are covered.

 This course is focused on learning technical skills which Matt teaches in a systematic way - usually demonstration first, then group practice.
 For most students it takes a full course to acquire these basic skills and you will produce some simple pieces as part of your learning.
-Once you have mastered the basics you are encouraged to pursue your own creative direction (usually in a second term of classes).
+Once you have mastered the basics you are encouraged to pursue your own creative direction (in either a second term of classes or at home).